RainerRoss/Send-SMS-with-Twilio-from-IBM-i/README.md

 # webservice-IBM-i-and-Node.js
-Providing a webservice based on IBM i and Node.js
+Providing a JSON webservice based on IBM i and Node.js

 The webservice powered by IBM i needs V7R1 and Node.js delivered with 5770OPS
 ```